danielaflrs/danielaflrs/README.md

 # Hi there 👋
 Hello everyone, welcome to my GitHub profile.
 My name is Daniela, and I'm a **Computer Science student** at **[Facultad de Ciencias, UNAM](https://www.fciencias.unam.mx/)**.
-I’m passionate about software development, cybersecurity, and robotics.
+I’m passionate about software development and robotics.
 Currently, I’m enhancing my skills in **object-oriented programming** and exploring various **data structures and algorithms**.

 ## 💻 Tech Stack: